ae-dschorsaanjo/jaki-pona/jaki_pona-en.md

 ## Advanced Grammar

 `pi` is used to group modifiers.
 For example, *"jan pona suli mute"* would mean "big friends", but *"jan pona pi suli mute"* would mean "\[a] very big friend".
-When *spatial nouns* are used in *prepositional phrases* (either after *"lon"* or *"tawa"*), *"pi"* can be put after the spatial noun if they are followed by more than one word.
+When *spatial nouns* are used in *prepositional phrases* (either after *"lon"* or *"tawa"*), a *"pi"* can be placed after the spatial noun if they are followed by more than one word.
 *Possessors* are modifiers as well and they go *after all the other modifiers*.
-If the possessor is more than one word or could be mistaken for a regular modifier, then put a *"pi"* before them.
+If the possessor is more than one word or could be mistaken for a regular modifier, put a *"pi"* before them.

 > soweli suwi mi | my cat
 > soweli suwi tu mi | my two cats